December 1, 2022

 Get rid of high-interest debt

-• It’s never a good idea to hold onto high-interest debt.
+- It’s never a good idea to hold onto high-interest debt.
 In a rising-rates environment, such as that of a recession, this monthly bill can increase significantly.
 If you have one or more outstanding credit card balances, work on consolidating the debt by moving the balance to a personal/unsecured loan.
-Here, you can transfer your Credit Card debt to an Interior FCU Credit Card with 2.90% intro APR for 6 months on Transferred Balances.
+Here, you can transfer your Credit Card debt to an Interior Federal Credit Card with 2.90% intro APR for 6 months on Transferred Balances.
 (Then a rate as low as 11.60% APR for Visa Platinum and as low as 13.60% APR for Visa Platinum Rewards credit card.)

 Look for ways to increase your income